Korean fishcake soup simmering with radish and scallions

 1. Build the base (5 min)

-Add water, Korean Fish Stock, radish, and kelp to a pot.
-Heat to just below a boil; remove kelp.
-Season with soy and a pinch of salt.
-Add scallion whites.
+In a pot, add water, Korean Fish Stock, radish, and kelp.
+Heat just below a boil, then remove kelp.
+Season with soy sauce and a pinch of salt.
+Add scallion whites and simmer.

 2. Simmer the fishcakes (5–6 min)

-Add skewered fishcakes and gently simmer until heated through and flavors marry.
-Adjust salt/soy.
+Add skewered fishcakes to the broth.
+Gently simmer until heated through and flavors meld.
+Adjust salt/soy to taste.

 3. Collagen finish (1 min)

 Lower heat.
 Whisk collagen with a ladle of hot broth until smooth, then stir back in.
-(Collagen peptides are heat-stable at home-cooking temps; adding at the end keeps the flavor pristine.)
+(Collagen peptides are heat-stable at typical cooking temperatures — adding at the end keeps flavor pristine.)

 4. Serve street-style

-Ladle broth into bowls, add skewers, top with scallion greens, chili slices, gim, a few drops of sesame oil, and black pepper.
-Serve with the dipping sauce on the side.
+Ladle hot broth into bowls, add skewers, and top with scallion greens, chili slices, gim, a few drops of sesame oil, and black pepper.
+Serve with the dipping sauce on the side for the full street-food experience.

 why add collagen to odeng tang

-• Seamless: hydrolyzed peptides dissolve cleanly—no taste or texture change.
+• Seamless: hydrolyzed peptides dissolve cleanly — no change in flavor or texture.

 make it yours

-• Extra clear: season only with salt for a pale, restaurant-style broth.
+• Extra clear: season only with salt for a restaurant-style, pale broth.

-• Spicy cart vibes: add a spoon of gochugaru to the pot or serve chili soy on the side.
+• Spicy cart vibes: stir in a spoonful of gochugaru or serve chili soy sauce on the side.

-• Veg boost: add enoki or shiitake mushrooms and extra radish.
+• Veg boost: add enoki mushrooms, shiitake, or extra radish slices.

-• Gluten note: many fishcakes contain wheat; choose GF-labeled fishcakes if needed.
+• Gluten note: many fishcakes contain wheat — look for GF-labeled ones if needed.

 faq